Note 2: SIGNIFICANT ACCOUNTING POLICIES

 B) Use of Estimates:

 The preparation of Ind AS financial statement requires estimates and assumptions to be made that affect the reported amounts of assets and liabilities on the date of financial statements and reported amount of revenues and expenses during the reporting period.
-Difference between the actual results and estimates are recognised in the period in which the results are known / materialised.
+Difference between the actual results and estimates are recognised in the period in which the results are known / materialized.

 C) Property, Plant and Equipment (PPE):

 PPE is recognised when it is probable that future economic benefits associated with the item will flow to the company and the cost of the item can be measured reliably.
 PPE is stated at original cost net of tax/duty credits availed, if any, less accumulated depreciation and cumulative impairment, if any.
-Cost includes professional fees related to the acquisition of PPE and for qualifying assets, borrowing costs capitalised in accordance with the company's accounting policy.
+Cost includes professional fees related to the acquisition of PPE and for qualifying assets, borrowing costs capitalized in accordance with the company's accounting policy.
 Costs in nature of repairs and maintenance are recognized in the Statement of Profit and Loss as and when incurred.

 For transition to Ind AS, the company has elected to adopt as deemed cost, the carrying value of PPE measured as per I-GAAP less accumulated depreciation and cumulative impairment on the transition date of April 1, 2016.